3cqs-coder/SymBot/docs/README.md

 ## Installation

+If you would rather run SymBot using Docker then skip this section and [see below](#installation-docker).

 1. Open a command line terminal
 2. Change directory to where SymBot files are located
 3. Type: `npm install`